 If you’re a math wizard, you can calculate how many kilometers of China are inhabited.
 I can’t 🙂

 On top of the other weird facts about China, they also have dozens of ghost cities, spread over the country.
 Due to a large growth in Chinese population, cities were built with a hope to fill them with inhabitants.
 Some are now inhabited, while others are no more than ghost cities, built to house thousands of people.

 Distances in China are large.
 One hour of sitting in a train won’t bring you to the next big city, as it is in Europe.

 The recommended way of travel is taking high-speed bullet trains or night trains.
-Traveling by night train in China lets you peek deep into the weird Chinese culture and you haven’t explored the real China if you haven’t traveled by night train.
+Traveling by night train in China lets you peek deep into the weird Chinese culture and and you haven’t explored the real China if you haven’t traveled by night train.

 Most Chinese people don’t speak English, so it’s worth the effort to get your train tickets in advance.

 Read this guide to train travel in China!